 A lovely accommodation close to Salzburg at Haus Amalia, in the Austrian Alps

 This is exactly what we wanted, a lovely nature getaway from the urban hustle and bustle.
-A place where we could wake up in the morning, breathe in the fresh air and only listen to the sound of birds and the wind grazing leaves and grass.
 We also wanted not to pay a fortune for it.
-But seeing that we were going in peak season, in August, it was hard to find a reasonable price.
-So we settled for Haus Amalia, that had very good reviews and downright good prices.
+So we chose Haus Amalia, that had very good reviews and downright good prices.

 When we arrived at Haus Amalia, after a 15 hour drive from Bucharest, we were just mesmerized!!
 It was everything we hoped it would be!
 And better!
 We were greeted by Christine, our host.
-She was dressed in a traditional dirndl (we would later find out it is a top choice for clothes, at least in this region), so we already felt as in a Hansel and Gretel story.
+She was dressed in a traditional dirndl, so we already felt as in a Hansel and Gretel story.
 It immediately started raining and she encouraged us to go to the car and get our bags, a little rain never hurt anyone.
-She is firm, but exceptionally kind and polite, always willing to help.
+She is firm, but exceptionally kind and polite.
 We found out in the next days that all Austrians are like this and we just fell in love with them!

 Christine led us to our room, gave us some information about breakfast, the Salzburg card that we intended to get, the Salzkammergut card and also gave us a leaflet with some discounts for activities in the area.
 And left us to settle in.
 I must tell you that when I entered our room, I immediately felt the need to take my shoes off, so I wouldn’t get dirt on the perfectly clean carpets.

-The room is rustic, as you would expect from a mountain cabin.
+The room has a rustic design, as you would expect from a mountain cabin.
 But the homey feeling I got was absolutely amazing!
 I felt like visiting relatives, instead of paying for accommodation.
 The feeling in this room was exactly how my grandma used to make me feel at her house!
 Everything seemed tidied and setup for us with love and care.
 It was very warm and cozy!